elerel/ms3-kiwi-lingo/README.md

 - [**Technologies Used**](#technologies-used)
   - Languages Used
-  - Frameworks, Libraries and Programs Used
+  - Frameworks, Libraries and Resources Used
   - Dependencies

 - [**Testing**](#testing)